rdmpage/pid-demonstrator/README.md

 Could use [NHM specimens example](https://github.com/rossmounce/NHM-specimens) where we have data (that has a DOI http://dx.doi.org/10.5281/zenodo.34966).
 Need to represent links between specimens as annotations, think about how we give credit in annotation to source.
 See https://www.w3.org/TR/annotation-model/#lifecycle-information for ideas.

+### Problems

+NHM URLs have changed since Ross and Aime did their work.
+For example, switched to HTTPS and replaced /specimen/ with /object/, meaning the specimen URLS no longer resolved.
+This has been fixed see https://github.com/NaturalHistoryMuseum/ckanext-nhm/pull/477.
+However, some URLS without versions (/\d+ appended to end of URL) can return 404 https://twitter.com/jrdhumphries/status/1278650609667911680

 ## Examples of PIDs and data sources

 Institution | Data type | PID | Example | RDF | URL in meta